-This report demonstrates RF exposure compliance using SAR simulation for 2023 iPhone models (FCC IDs: BCG-E8427A, BCG-E8428A, BCG-E8429A, BCG-E8430A, BCG-E8431A, BCG-E8432A, BCG-E8433A, BCG-E8434A).
-In addition to being charged by a desktop WPT charger, 2023 iPhone models also support WPT charging function at 360 kHz to charge accessories.
-Currently, the only accessory that can be charged by iPhones is an Apple accessory: MagSafe Battery Pack.
-This report presents the evaluation of SAR and E-field induced inside a human tissue when the Phone is wirelessly charging a potential external accessory.
+This report demonstrates RF exposure compliance using SAR simulation for 2024 iPhone models (FCC IDs: BCG-E8688A, BCG-E8689A, BCG-E8690A, BCG-E8691A, BCG-E8692A, BCG-E8693A, BCG-E8694A, BCG-E8695A).
+The wireless power transfer (WPT) module on 2024 iPhones, in addition to being charged by a desktop and portable WPT charger (puck), also support WPT charging function at 360 KHz to charge accessories.
+This report presents the evaluation of SAR and E-field induced inside a human tissue when the iPhone is wirelessly charging potential external accessories.

-To demonstrate RF exposure compliance for 2023 iPhones at 360 kHz operating frequency, as permitted by §2.1093 (certification for portable devices below 4 MHz), SAR numerical simulations are performed to demonstrate compliance to the 1.6 W/kg localized 1-g SAR limit.
+To demonstrate RF exposure compliance for 2024 iPhones at 360 KHz operating frequency, as permitted by §2.1093 (certification for portable devices below 4 MHz), SAR numerical simulations are performed to demonstrate compliance to the 1.6 W/Kg localized 1-g SAR limit.

-The charging session only occurs when the phone is connected to an AC power outlet.
-However, due to the potential apple accessory in future and the phone being held in place by magnets, it is envisioned that customers may use the charging function in a portable use condition, for example, charging the battery while making a call or texting.
+Currently, the charging session only occurs when the phone is connected to an AC power outlet.
+However, due to the potential apple accessories in future and the phone being held in place by magnets, it is envisioned that customers may use the charging function in a portable use condition, for example, charging the battery while making a call or texting.
 Therefore, to be conservative we evaluate iPhone WPT transmitter as a mixed mobile/portable device.
 Future designs and accessories may support true portable use condition, with the host-client pair able to be placed in a pocket or backpack.
 In those cases, a body-worn exposure assessment would be conducted.